y-muller/onionscraper/README.md

 **artwork-onionscraper2.xml**: The screenshot is shown in full in the middle.
 The logo is at the top and the front cover at the bottom right.
 - This time the width of the logo is not fixed but the total area is.
 This doesn't work very well with logos that are not tall enough.
 - An opaque layer is added as a background in the same colour as the default theme.
 For other themes, a different background image is needed.
 Or you can make it transparent by removing the background.

+**artwork-onionscraper3.xml**: Same as style 1 but with the left edge becoming transparent.
+This can make the text of the game titles blend into the artwork.

+**artwork-onionscraper4.xml**: Same as style 2 with the background becoming transparent on the left edge.

+**artwork-onionscraper5.xml**: Same as style 2 with the left edge (background and screenshot) becoming transparent.

 ### Using multiple devices
 If you use Skyscraper outside of onionscraper, you already have a config file and you don't want to overwrite it.
 Give your Skyscraper config of onionscraper a different name and set the correct file name in the onionscraper configuration.